SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

     // -------------------------------------------------------------------------------
     // Extend service AuthorReadingManager by ByD projects (technical users)

-    using { byd_khproject_tech_user as RemoteProjectTechUser } from './external/byd_khproject_tech_user';
+    using { byd_khproject_tech_user as RemoteByDProjectTechUser } from './external/byd_khproject_tech_user';

     extend service AuthorReadingManager with {
-        entity ProjectsTechUser as projection on RemoteProjectTechUser.ProjectCollection {
+        entity ByDProjectsTechUser as projection on RemoteByDProjectTechUser.ProjectCollection {
             key ObjectID as ID,
             ProjectID as projectID,
             ResponsibleCostCentreID as costCenter,